-Tourism touches all 17 Sustainable Development Goals (SDGs) as set by the United Nations (UN) – from sustainable local economic development that empowers tourism workers and local communities, via conservation of nature and wildlife, through to climate action.
+Travel and tourism touches all 17 Sustainable Development Goals (SDGs) as defined by the United Nations (UN)—from sustainable local economic development that empowers tourism workers and local communities, via conservation of nature and wildlife, through to climate action.

-Any tourism solution that only focuses on select goals risks creating negative consequences for all other SDGs.
-At Fair Voyage, we believe that sustainability in tourism requires a holistic and balanced solution consistent will all SDGs.
+Any travel and tourism solution that only focuses on select goals risks creating negative side consequences for all other SDGs.
+At Fair Voyage, we believe that sustainability in travel and tourism requires a holistic and balanced solution consistent will all 17 SDGs.

 We believe that independent sustainability audits are the only way to implement sustainability and make the United Nations Sustainable Development Goals (SDGs) a reality by 2030.